SamInMotion/gdpr-healthcare-ai-compliance-scorer/README.md

 * **Reproducible test cases** using synthetic data.
 * A framework that bridges **research experimentation** and **practical industry compliance verification**.
 * **Ontology + rules first approach**: requirements are explicitly modeled as rules, not hidden in ML models.
+* A **Streamlit-based UI** for interactive exploration and exporting compliance reports.

 The project is open-source to encourage collaboration and ensure **full transparency and reproducibility**.